-Privacy Notice Legal Compliance Check under Turkish Data Protection Law
+Privacy Notice Legal Compliance Check under Turkish Data Protection Law29 November, 2019

 A data controller’s one of the main obligations is the duty to inform.
 Each data controller who collects and processes personal data must inform the data subject as to the data processing.
 The content of the information which should be given to data subject may vary depending on the applicable data protection legislation and the specific data processing activity.